Landris18/Resto/README.md

 # RESTO

-Frontend of the project PamREST
+New Frontend for the project PamREST

 You can check it on [landris18.github.io/Resto](https://landris18.github.io/Resto)